Index154/slideshow-gallery/README.md

 - One combined notification for all missing folders
 - Maybe put some "config" values into other files
 - Better looking UI
+- A toggleable way to see an image's rating without right-click
 - Re-write of this documentation

 # Detailed functionality
 ## Files
-Installation is user-based.
+The installation is user-based.
 The app will be installed in your local appdata folder (for example `C:\Users\%username%\AppData\Local\slideshow_gallery` in Windows).
 Start menu and desktop shortcuts will be created during installation.
 Delete them if you don't need them.
-The app's files are stored in your appdata directory, within the subfolder slideshow-gallery (for example `C:\Users\%username%\Appdata\Roaming\slideshow-gallery` in Windows).
+The app's settings and such are stored in your appdata directory, within the subfolder slideshow-gallery (for example `C:\Users\%username%\Appdata\Roaming\slideshow-gallery` in Windows).
 ### config.json
 This file contains the app's configs.
-Whenever you change a setting in the GUI it will be saved to this file.
+Whenever you change a setting in the GUI it will be saved to this file (no need for manual saving).
 When the app starts it will look for the file and load the saved configurations.
 ### ratings.json
 An image can be rated using the right click context menu or by pressing the corresponding number key (1, 2, 3, 4 or 5) while hovering the cursor over it.
 Your image ratings are stored in this file.
 Previously rated images that can no longer be found by the app will be re-assigned their current paths if the app finds them in your currently loaded folders.
 ### <custom-pool-name>.json